TerraMaxInc/order-app-docs/README.md

 This repository contains all documentation for the Order App project, which consists of two main parts:

-\-**ordering-app**: A React PWA for end users, hosted in Azure Static Web Apps -**hubspot-service**: An Azure Functions backend that communicates with HubSpot
+- **ordering-app**: A React PWA for end users, hosted in Azure Static Web Apps
+- **hubspot-service**: An Azure Functions backend that communicates with HubSpot

 This app allows end users to create and edit Deals in HubSpot via the ordering-app’s interface, which is more streamlined and intuitive for